JhCircle/JhCircle.github.io/_pages/about.md

 Hello, I am Jiahao Yuan, currently studying Artificial Intelligence at <a href="https://www.ecnu.edu.cn/">East China Normal University (ECNU)</a>.
 I received my bachelor’s degree in Computer Science and Technology from <a href="https://www.usst.edu.cn/">University of Shanghai for Science and Technology (USST)</a>.

-I'm interested in **LLM Reasoning** & **AI for Social Good**, and currently seeking Research Intern opportunities to strengthen my PhD application.
-Feel free to reach out via email at [jamse_yuan@163.com](mailto:jamse_yuan@163.com) if you have relevant opportunities or ideas to collaborate!
+My research interests broadly lie in VLM/LLM Reasoning and AI for Social Good, with a focus on building intelligent agents capable of perceiving, reasoning, and interacting robustly in complex real-world environments.
+My long-term goal is to develop generalizable, human-aligned AI systems that benefit society.
+I’m actively seeking Research Intern opportunities to strengthen my PhD application.
+Feel free to reach out via email at [jamse_yuan@163.com](mailto:jamse_yuan@163.com) 🤗 if you have relevant opportunities or ideas to collaborate!

 # 🔥 News
 - 2025.07: &nbsp;🎉🎉 One paper accepted to ACM Multimedia 2025!